Books about Healing PTSD, Complex PTSD and Dissociative Disorders

 - World Health Organization.
 (1992).
 The ICD-10 Classification of Mental and Behavioural Disorders Diagnostic criteria for research.
 Retrieved November 17, 2014, from http://www.who.int/classifications/icd/en/GRNBOOK.pdf

-This information can be copied or modified for any purpose, including commercially, provided a link back is included.
-License: CC BY-SA 4.0
+This information can be copied or modified for any purpose, including commercially.
+A link back could be appreciated.
+License: CC BY-SA 4.0.